cerner/fhir.cerner.com/content/dstu2/Authorization.md

 The Cerner Authorization Server currently supports [OAuth 2.0][1] [SMART on FHIR][5] launch workflows.
 As a client, it will require interaction between the client (your client application), the user, the authorization server, a SMART Launch server and a FHIR resource server.

 ### Registration ###
 In order for your client application to utilize any FHIR protected resources, your client application must first register.
-To do this, contact your Cerner representative with the following information, the following fields are **required**.
+To do this please [contact us][11] with the following fields, all fields are **required**.

 * Name - Application name, this should match what the name of the app will be in the app store
 * Redirect/Callback URI
 * Email address
 * Logo URI - The logo will need to be a [Scalable Vector Graphics][7] image
+* SMART Launch URI

 Once approved, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner organizations may then ask for your client application to be enabled, which is necessary in order to gain access to their protected FHIR resources.